Maki-chan Graphics

 0038F100

-At this point you can try to render and display the current output buffer using the image's proper palette.
+If you try to display the current output buffer using the image's proper palette, it'll look something like this colorfully outlined image.
 (Each byte has two palette indexes; the lower nibble is the left pixel in the pair.)
-It should look like this more colorfully outlined image.

 Finally, apply a bitwise XOR filter to take care of vertical pattern repetition.
-This step differs between the two MAKI v1 versions:
+This step differs between the two MAKI variants:

 More example images